St Paul's Church, Bristol: Closure and redevelopment

-The church closed in 1988 in state of disrepair and was boarded up for many years.
+As the residential population of the area decreased (houses were converted into offices) the congregation declined; the church closed in 1988 in a state of disrepair and was boarded up for many years.
 A lot of damage was caused by swollen ironwork exploding the Bath Stone and water leaking in, causing erosion to the plaster ceilings.

 About £2.3 million from the Heritage Lottery Fund funded the restoration and conversion work.
 The church is now a redundant church in the care of the Churches Conservation Trust.
 It was declared redundant on 1 November 1988, and was vested in the Trust on 1 April 2000.

-In 2005 the church was converted into its present form as the home of Circomedia, a circus school, but remains consecrated.
+In 2005 the church building was converted into its present form as the home of Circomedia, a circus school, but remains consecrated.
 It still boasts an ornate Georgian plaster ceiling, stone columns and a wealth of decorative stained glass, but has now been equipped with aerial and trapeze equipment and a pale Maple wood sprung dance floor.

 On 19 October 2007, it won the international RICS Community Benefit Award 2007.
 St Paul's was chosen as the winner by judges because of the transformation it has undergone under the Churches Conservation Trust.